NevAEYC Public Policy

 We also have several training videos to help you learn how to advocate for legislation in Nevada.
 Learn how to Share Your Opinion Online, Testify, and Track Bills!

 Children’s Week at the Legislature!
-March 8-12 2021
+March 10-13, 2025

 The NevAEYC Public Policy Committee is continuing an awareness campaign to inform our legislators of the importance of funding programs for children.
-Agencies and organizations in both the public and private sectors from across the state joined together vitually to show support for Nevada’s families and improve our communities at the Nevada State Legislature during children’s week.
+Agencies and organizations in both the public and private sectors from across the state joined together virtually to show support for Nevada’s families and improve our communities at the Nevada State Legislature during children’s week.
 Each day is focused on a separate issue.

-Visit the Children’s Week Webpage to see recording and resources from this year’s event: nic.unlv.edu/childrensweek
+Visit the Children’s Week Webpage to see recording and resources from this year’s event: nic.unlv.edu/childrens-week/

-2022 NAEYC Public Policy Forum Coming Soon!
+2025 NAEYC Public Policy Forum

 Brain Research Video Compilation